 (2) In subsection (1) —

-“systems, devices, equipment and appliances” include, but are not limited to, safeworking systems, braking systems, wheels, isolating switches and points.
+systems, devices, equipment and appliances include, but are not limited to, safeworking systems, braking systems, wheels, isolating switches and points.

 28. Installation of safety or protective devices

 (1) The Director General may, if of the opinion that action is necessary for the purpose of the safe construction or operation of a railway, direct an accredited person, by written notice, to install on or with respect to the infrastructure of the railway, or on or with respect to rolling stock, within the time specified in the notice, safety or protective systems, devices, equipment or appliances specified in the notice.